uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 The `response` object is not terribly useful by itself.
 Let's retrieve the "actual" response which is a JSON object.
-JSON is a data format for data exchange (e.g. on a network) and can basically store arbitrary JavaScript objects.
 Here is how the JSON we get from `https://jsonplaceholder.typicode.com/todos/1` looks like:

 ```json